 To start your Drake education, you will choose from one of many First Year Seminars.
 These are small, discussion-based classes, each with 19 or fewer students and each focusing on a fascinating special topic.
 You’ll take your seminar with other students living on your floor or in your building so that you will have a head start forming connections with other first-year students.

-As you choose courses in your major and in other fields, you will take either one or two courses in each the following 10 different Areas of Inquiry:
+As you choose courses in your major and in other fields, you will take either one or two courses in each of the following 10 different Areas of Inquiry:

 In place of the Areas of Inquiry courses, you can choose to complete the honors track, which has an alternate set of requirements.
 In this track, an honors course called Paths of Inquiry and several additional honors electives of your choice replace many of the Areas of Inquiry requirements.

 The senior capstone gives you the chance to bring together the knowledge and skills you acquire over the first three years of your college experience in a single significant project.
-The form that the capstone takes will depend on your major.
+The form of the capstone will depend on your major.
 It can range from an internship or fieldwork experience to an independent research project or special seminar.

 Every Drake student completes the Drake Curriculum, but each does it in his or her own way.
 By choosing among many options for the First Year Seminar and Areas of Inquiry courses and completing a Senior Capstone that fits your individual interests, you will make your education uniquely your own.